Hedyosmum correanum

-Hedyosmum correanum is a species of plant in the Chloranthaceae family.
-It is endemic to Panama.
+Hedyosmum correanum is a species of flowering plant in the Chloranthaceae family.
+It is a shrub or small tree endemic to western Panama.
+It is native to montane rain forest from 1,400 to 2,936 metres elevation, ranging from La Amistad National Park near the Costa Rica border to Cerro Santiago.
 It is threatened by habitat loss.

 Background

 According to Vol 6. of Systematic Botany by W. G. D'Arcy and Ronald L. Liesner Hedyosmum correanum does not have a large amount of research readily available as many popular plants or flowers might.
 At least as far as the taxonomy of the Hedyosmum in general is concerned.

-This plant is currently an endangered plant due to threats to habitat and has been known to be native of Panama.

 Key known facts

 However, there are still certain pieces of information available as they are similar to H.burgerianum in terms of size according to D'Arcy and Liesner.

 It is a member of the Hedyosmum callooso-serratum group as the fused involucre represents.

 Hedyosmum occurs in the West Indies, Central America and South America.

-"(It is) a shrubby species which occurs in small subpopulations of up to 3,000 m in cloud forests."

 Name origin

-While the name is clearly associated with Genus Hedyosmum it is obvious the Correanum was given in reference to a professor of University of Panama, Prof. Mireya D. Correa A.
+While the name is clearly associated with Genus Hedyosmum it is obvious the correanum was given in reference to a professor of University of Panama, Prof. Mireya D. Correa A.